War Memorial Stadium (Buffalo, New York): Alterations

 The venue was poorly maintained, lending to its nickname of "The Rockpile".
-Brock Yates of Sports Illustrated jokingly wrote in 1969 that the stadium, "looks as if whatever war it was a memorial to had been fought within its confines."
+Brock Yates of Sports Illustrated jokingly wrote in 1969 that it looked "as if whatever war it was a memorial to had been fought within its confines."

-While the Buffalo Bills were popular and regularly filled the venue, the Buffalo Bisons struggled to attract crowds.
+While the Buffalo Bills were popular and regularly filled the venue, the team struggled to attract stadium-filling crowds.
 The Bisons moved mid-season in 1970 and became the Winnipeg Whips.

 The stadium was deemed unsuitable for National Football League play after the AFL–NFL merger, as it sat fewer than the combined league's 50,000 seat requirement for venues and was unable to be expanded.
 Rich Stadium was constructed for the Bills in suburban Orchard Park, where the team moved after the 1972 season.

-The venue sat vacant until 1976 when the Buffalo Blazers of the National Soccer League began play.
+The venue sat vacant until 1976, when the Buffalo Blazers of the National Soccer League began play.
 A new Buffalo Bisons franchise was founded in 1979 that returned baseball to the venue.
 That same year, Canisius College signed a 10-year agreement to use the venue for its college events.

-The Natural was filmed at the venue in 1983.
+The major movie The Natural was filmed at the venue in 1983.